cyprus327/Fraglib/Documentation.md

 - **str**: The string to measure the size of.
 - **fontScale**: The fontScale the string will be measued at.
 ## Render Settings
-### RenderSettings (struct)
+### ctor (RenderSettings)
-The struct defining the settings which will be applied when FL.Init is called.
+The class defining the settings which will be applied when FL.Init is called.
 ### PixelSize (int)
 Gets or sets the pixel size of the window.
 Clamped in the range [1, 100].
 ### VSync (bool)